mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-10-17-inktober-2016-failure.md

 ---
 title: "Inktober Failure"
 layout: work
-excerpt: "Similar to previously years, I start out with the best of intentions for Inktober and then quickly lose steam..."
+excerpt: "Similar to previously years, I started out with the best of intentions for Inktober and then quickly lose steam..."
 image:
   path: &image /assets/images/inktober-2016-wash-portrait.jpg
   feature: *image